 Since then other researchers have expanded upon Warburg’s hypothesis noting that, across the board, many serious issues have another condition present…namely insulin resistance.
 Dr. Robert Lustig, Professor of Pediatric Endocrinology at the University of California, San Francisco (USCF), says insulin resistance happens at a tissue or organ level.
 That is, whatever organ becomes insulin resistant ends up manifesting its own chronic metabolic disease.
 If you develop insulin resistance of the liver, you end up with type 2 diabetes.
 When you have insulin resistance of the brain, you end up with Alzheimer’s disease.
 Insulin resistance of the kidney leads to chronic renal disease or adrenal issues, and so forth.
 All of these diseases at the start are insulin resistant states.
 The question is what triggers the insulin resistance in the first place?
 According to him, the primary cause is damaged mitochondria.

-You might recall when mitochondria become overloaded, they cannot generate energy for cellular survival.
+You might recall when mitochondria become overloaded or damaged, they cannot generate energy for cellular survival.
 That’s when they send out emergency signals to the nucleus, pleading for it to switch on its emergency generators.
 But here’s the thing.
 This call is not a switch that toggles from one process to the other as a continuous energy system.
 Once this call is made and DNA responds, the entire complexion of the cell changes so that it can support a new cellular level of energy metabolism and activity.
 (This is why people who are insulin resistant have a difficult time changing their metabolism.
 It’s because the DNA are following a new set of energy-producing instructions.)

 Because insulin resistance starts in the local tissues, it isn’t always strong enough to register on blood tests.
 This is important because insulin and blood glucose levels change over the course of a day, and many people experience “false negatives” on their tests…meaning total levels are not significant enough to yield a positive result.
 But the body leaves clues.
 Many experts now believe the following symptoms may be early warning signs that the body is experiencing localized insulin resistance: